-They had to head south to the old Interstate 80 and then east past Lake Erie and straight for the border that was—that day at least—located west of Pittsburgh.
+They had to head south to the old Interstate 80 and then east past Lake Erie and straight for the border located—that day at least—west of Pittsburgh.
 If they could get across, there'd be gas, food, all the way to Boston where most of their clothes remained, along with old, dried soap in the shower and a kitchen he hadn't cleaned all winter.
 When they got there.
 If they got there.

 "What's everyone going to have?"
 Ed said, opening up the sections of big, plastic-coated menu.
 "I'm starving.
 How about you, honey?
 Ben?"

 Ed grinned at him with big, yellow teeth, and Ben shook his head in wonder.
 Ed had assumed an old man's role, a grizzled, caring father like a shepherd guiding his flock.
 A killer in masquerade.

 They ordered and received plates of yellow-eyed eggs and beige potatoes, muffins bulging out of paper skirts, silver-foil tins of jam.
 The waitress said there were hardly any shortages anymore.
 Things were "getting back to normal."

 "Maybe you're right, young lady," Ed said.
 He told her about how in Saginaw, the summer had been hot, with a drought full of chirring cicadas, but very little work.
 Every so often, his eyes passed over Ben as if seeking acknowledgement of his performance.
 Ed's eyes were pale blue-green, and bright—Laurie's shimmering eyes in a massive, bony skull.